biologist79/ESPuino/README.md

 The core of my implementation is based on the popular [ESP32 by Espressif](https://www.espressif.com/en/products/hardware/esp32/overview).
 Having WiFi-support out-of-the-box makes it possible to provide further features like an integrated FTP-server (to feed the player with music), smarthome-integration via MQTT, webradio and administration via webgui.
 And nonetheless Bluetooth, too!
 However, my primary focus was to port the project to a modular base.
 Having said this mp3-decoding is done in software with a dedicated µSD-card-slot and music-output is done via I2S-protocol.
 I did all my tests on [Adafruit's MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts), [UDA1334](https://www.adafruit.com/product/3678) and [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308).
 Hopefully, not only in theory, other DACs that support I2S can be used as well.

 ## Hardware-setup
 The heart of my project is an ESP32 on a [Wemos Lolin32 development-board](https://www.ebay.de/itm/4MB-Flash-WEMOS-Lolin32-V1-0-0-WIFI-Bluetooth-Card-Based-ESP-32-ESP-WROOM-32/162716855489).
 If ordered in China (Aliexpress, eBay e.g.) it's pretty cheap (around 4€ => ok meanwhile price has doubled...) but even in Europe it's affordable.
 Make sure to install the drivers for the USB/Serial-chip (CP2102 e.g.).
-But probably it's better to use it's big brother (which has battery-measurement, µSD-slot, PSRAM already included): [Wemos Lolin D32 pro](https://de.aliexpress.com/item/32883116057.html).
+But probably it's better to use its big brother (which has battery-measurement, µSD-slot, PSRAM already included): [Wemos Lolin D32 pro](https://de.aliexpress.com/item/32883116057.html).
 * [MAX98357A (like Adafruit's)](https://de.aliexpress.com/item/32999952454.html)
 * [µSD-card-reader; 3.3V only; supports SPI + SD-MMC](https://www.ebay.de/itm/183106778276) or [cheaper](https://de.aliexpress.com/item/4000899753727.html)
 * [RFID-reader RC-522](https://www.amazon.de/AZDelivery-Reader-Arduino-Raspberry-gratis/dp/B074S8MRQ7)